imagej/imagej.github.io/pages/How_To_Migrate_Code_From_ImgLib_To_ImgLib2.md

 description: test description
 ---

-ImgLib2 is a major redesign of ImgLib, and [much has changed](Changes_from_ImgLib1_to_ImgLib2 "wikilink").
+{% include Project content="ImgLib2" %}ImgLib2 is a major redesign of ImgLib, and [much has changed](Changes_from_ImgLib1_to_ImgLib2 "wikilink").
 This page attempts to provide a "how-to" guide for bringing existing ImgLib1 code up to date with ImgLib2.
 It is intended as a "quick start" guide—for more